How to build a concrete shed base

 Use a length of timber as a ‘tamping beam’.
 Use sawing motion across the slab, working from one end to the other.
 This will level off the concrete, and leave it flush with the top of your frame.
 Use a spirit level to ensure you have a flat, even surface.

 Leave your new concrete base to set for at least three days before removing the frame.
 If it rains, cover it with plastic sheeting.
-Don’t allow it to dry out too quickly: in warm weather, prevent cracking spraying it with water and covering with damp cloth.
+Don’t allow it to dry out too quickly: in warm weather, prevent cracking by spraying it with water and covering with some old damp sheets.

 Before assembling your shed on top of your new base, add floor bearers.
 These raise your shed a few centimetres from the base, and help protect your shed from damp by allowing air to circulate.

 Use 75mm x 50mm timber bearers, pressure-treated against insect attack and rot.
 Space them equally at intervals of approximately 400-600mm, and lay them perpendicular to any floor joists which already come built into your shed.
 Make sure they’re level with one another using a spirit level.
 You’re now ready to install your shed on top of your base!